dapopov-st/MySQL-and-Tableau-Project/README.md

+The projects and exercises here are done from a perspective of a data analyst at an early-stage eCommerce startup.
+The analyst works with the marketing team to analyze and optimize marketing channels, measure and test website conversion performance, and use data to understand the impact of new product launches.
+<br/> The projects are part of the Advanced SQL: MySQL Data Analysis & Business Intelligence course.

+<br/>In the midterm project: TODO

-This is the final project for Advanced SQL: MySQL Data Analysis & Business Intelligence.
+<br/>In the final project for Advanced SQL: MySQL Data Analysis & Business Intelligence.
 The goal is to relate Maven's growth story to potential investors.
 I have supplemented the SQL analyses with a Tableau story and a chart (also found in Final Project Tableau Analysis.pdf)
 <br>i.)
 Growth Story: https://public.tableau.com/app/profile/dmitriy.popov.velasco/viz/MySQLTableauMavenFuzzyFactoryGrowthStoryFP/MavenStory2
 <br>ii.)
 A graph of product synergy: https://public.tableau.com/app/profile/dmitriy.popov.velasco/viz/ProductSynergy/ProductSynergy?publish=yes
 <br>iii.)Example of cross-channel bid optimization and channel portfolio analyses conducted to achieve the above growth: https://public.tableau.com/app/profile/dmitriy.popov.velasco/viz/MySQLTableauMavenFuzzyFactoryProject59/Cross-channelBidOptimization, https://public.tableau.com/app/profile/dmitriy.popov.velasco/viz/MySQLTableauMavenFuzzyFactoryProject54/ChannelPortfolios54,